-The combination of Leeds-centric art, created by Leeds artists for Leeds people is an irresistible one – and that’s exactly what’s on offer at Union 105.
-Seven in-house studios provide a space for local artists to develop new work inspired by Chapeltown.
-Although it’s a working studio, it’s possible to nip into their tiny project space to browse the range of commissions.
-It’s a charming response to the people, places and context of Chapeltown and a great example of how to blend art and community.
+Art for Leeds, about Leeds, by Leeds – that’s what’s you can experience at Union 105.
+Its seven in-house studios provide a space for local artists to produce pieces inspired by the Chapeltown suburb.
+Although it’s a working East Street Arts studio, you can nip into their small project space to browse the range of commissions and rotating exhibitions.
+It’s an undoubtedly charming response to the people, places and contexts of Chapeltown, and a great example of how art can bring a community together.

 Union 105, 105 Chapeltown Road, Leeds, West Yorkshire, LS7 3HY.

-Right slap bang in the middle of the city, based in the grandiose setting of the Victoria Quarter, it’s surprisingly easy to miss Whitewall Galleries.
-But seek it out and you’ll be rewarded with an interesting collection of art.
-The gallery itself is a classy affair but it’s by no means exclusive.
-With a focus on contemporary art, there’s plenty for sale, but they also host regular events and get their hands on some pretty impressive nationally touring exhibitions too.
-Keep them on your radar.
+Right in the heart of Leeds city centre, in the grandiose setting of the Victoria Quarter, it can be all too easy to miss Whitewall Galleries, but it’s well worth seeking out.
+The art gallery itself is a classy affair and yet it’s by no means exclusive.
+There’s a focus on contemporary art here, with works from all over the world for your perusal and plenty for sale.
+Whitewall also hosts regular showcase events and often get their hands on some impressive nationally touring exhibitions too, making it a place to keep on your radar.

-Whitewall Galleries, 25 King Edward Street, Victoria Quarter, West Yorkshire, LS1 6AX.
+Whitewall Galleries, 25 King Edward Street, Victoria Quarter, Leeds, West Yorkshire, LS1 6AX.

-Go and show your support to the Leeds artists of tomorrow at the Stanley and Audrey Burton Gallery.
-It’s part of the University of Leeds but that doesn’t mean it’s just for students.
+You can head to the University of Leeds and show your support for the Leeds artists of tomorrow at the Stanley & Audrey Burton Gallery.
 Open to the public since 1970, it’s a little-known gem of an art space.
-It’s home to the University Art Collection and features a lovely selection of European and British paintings, plus prints dating from the 17th century all the way through to the modern day.
-Temporary exhibitions keep the offering fresh and the graduate art displays are always a highlight.
+It’s home to the university’s long-term art collection and features a respectful selection of European and British paintings and prints, dating back from the 17th century all the way through to the modern day.
+Temporary exhibitions keep it fresh and the graduate art displays are always a highlight.

-The Stanley and Audrey Burton Gallery, Parkinson Building, Woodhouse Lane, University of Leeds, Leeds, West Yorkshire, LS2 9JT.
+The Stanley & Audrey Burton Gallery, Parkinson Building, Woodhouse Lane, University of Leeds, Leeds, West Yorkshire, LS2 9JT.

-Endearingly known as HEART, Headingley Enterprise and Arts Centre is run out of an old primary school and entirely deserving of your support.
-It’ll be a reciprocal relationship though, for there’s plenty to keep you entertained here.
-Alongside the events programme, shared workspaces and an excellent cafe, there are three art spaces showcasing paintings, photographs and drawings by Leeds artists.
-The entire space is light, airy and clearly full of passion, making it a fantastic place to kick back and soak up some home-grown creativity.
+Also known as HEART, Headingley Enterprise and Arts Centre is run out of an old primary school in the Leeds suburb and its community-focus makes it entirely deserving of your support.
+There’s plenty to keep you entertained here.
+Alongside the events programme, shared workspaces and cafe, there are three art spaces showcasing paintings, photographs and drawings by local artists.
+The entire space is light, airy and beams with passion, making it a fantastic place to kick back and soak up some home-grown creativity.

-Seven Arts is a real community asset and the light-filled cafe and outdoor terrace visible from the street makes it enticing from the get-go.
-What you may not know, however, is that there’s far more to Seven Arts than meets the eye.
-Venture in and you’ll find a rotating art exhibition that showcases a different local artist every month.
-You’ll find their works, whether it’s paintings, photography or print, dotted around the cafe and bar area to admire as you drink and dine.
-Live music, comedy nights and a tempting array of homemade cakes will be your only distractions.
+Seven Arts is a real community asset in the heart of Chapel Allerton.
+The cafe and outdoor terrace visible from the street invite you in from the get-go, but what you may not know is that there’s far more to this dedicated arts venue than meets the eye.
+Venture in and you’ll find a rotating art exhibition that puts a different local artist under the spotlight every month.
+You’ll discover their work, whether it’s paintings, photography or prints, dotted around the cafe and bar area to pore over as you drink and dine.

 Aire Place Studios